-Discover one of Scotland’s remotest Islands.
-From exploring Orkney's 9000 years of history, monster hunting on the waters of Loch Ness to travelling on the 'Hogwarts Express', this trip has something for everyone.
-From our Morag's Lodge base in Loch Ness, we head north to Orkney and south to Oban for rugged scenery, bloody history, golden whisky and ceilidh dancing.
-You'll even get a day based at Loch Ness to try adventure activities, explore the local area or just chill out.
-One week, one amazing trip.
+Discover one of Scotland’s most remote Islands.
+From exploring Orkney's 9000 years of history, monster hunting on the waters of Loch Ness to travelling on the 'Hogwarts Express' and visiting sites that inspired the hit series Outlander, this trip has something for everyone.
+From our Morag's Lodge base in Loch Ness, we head north to Orkney Islands and south to Oban for rugged scenery, bloody history, golden whisky and Ceilidh dancing.
+You’ll have a free day at Loch Ness to try adventure activities, explore the local area and really immerse yourself in the Highland life.
+One week, one amazing adventure!

 You have a free day to explore the charming village of Fort Augustus on the banks of Loch Ness and take advantage of one (or more) of the many activities the area has to offer.
 From canoeing on Loch Ness - an excellent way to get closer to the unique wildlife in the area (Nessie!), mountain biking along the Great Glen Way and Caledonian Canal, to an exhilarating RIB trip on the loch, there is something for everyone!
 Of course, there’s the option of going for a wee walk in the wild but whatever you choose to do, don’t miss the opportunity to explore this fabulous part of Scotland.